BigUglySpider/EmuLibs/README.md

    - Note: Macros are not intended for anything other than Emu library implementations.
 Always use functions when interacting with Emu libraries.
    - Any fully upper-snake-case naming when using an Emu library is ill formed if:
       1. It is unknown if a program will use any further Emu libraries, and the name starts with `EMU_`, or
-      2. All known Emu libraries for the program are known, and no changes to this will ever occur, and the name starts with `EMU_CORE_`, `EMU_MATH_` or any other upper-snake-case variation of an Emu library's name.
+      2. All known Emu libraries for the program are known, and no changes to this will ever occur, and the name starts with `EMU_CORE_`, `EMU_MATH_` or any other upper-snake-case variation of a used Emu library's name with a trailing underscore.

 ### Inconsistencies
 If any inconsistencies are found with the above standard and Emu implementations, raise an issue regarding where the inconsitency/inconsistencies are, and label it with "Casing"